Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ![](Images/2023-04-19-16-49-53.png)

-The parameter PlaybookNameBatching is the name of the ThreatIntelligenceImport playbook that will handle batch processing of indicators into Sentinel.
+The parameter **PlaybookNameBatching** is the name of the ThreatIntelligenceImport playbook that will handle batch processing of indicators into Microsoft Sentinel.
 In the last step press **Create and continue to designer**.
 ![](Images/2023-04-19-16-51-12.png)

 In the designer, locate all steps that show a warning and authenticate these steps.
 Authentication looks different for each connection.
 More information on this can be found in the chapter above called Connector Authorization.
+[More information about playbook authentication](https://learn.microsoft.com/en-us/azure/sentinel/authenticate-playbooks-to-sentinel).

 ![](Images/2023-04-18-14-39-40.png)

-## Change risk list
+## Change Risk List
-You can change risk list to pull in to your environment.
+To can change Risk List to pull in to your environment.
 This can be done in the default playbook or you can install several instances of one playbook.
-Example: You would like to use both ```Actively Communicating Validated C&C Server``` and ```Recent Phishing Host``` ip risk lists.
+Example: You would like to use both ```Actively Communicating Validated C&C Server``` and ```Recent Phishing Host``` ip Risk Lists.
 Select the **RecordedFuture-IP-IndicatorImport** template from ```Automation -> Playbook``` twice and save with different names like ```Recorded Future - Actively Communicating Validated C&C Server - IndicatorImport``` and ```Recorded Future - Phishing Host - IndicatorImport```.

-Change the risk list to download and modify the description in the ```RecordedFuture-Threatlntelligencelmport``` step in the logic app.
+Change the Risk List to download and modify the description in the ```RecordedFuture-Threatlntelligencelmport``` step in the logic app.
 ![](Images/2023-09-08-12-01-37.png)

 ## Configure Cadence of Risk List Ingestion
-Its possible to adjust the cadence of risk list download to reduce traffic and cost.
+Its possible to adjust the cadence of Risk List download to reduce traffic and cost.
 Recorded Future have the following recommendations [Risk-List-Download-Recommendations](https://support.recordedfuture.com/hc/en-us/articles/115010401968-Risk-List-Download-Recommendations) (Require Recorded Future Login).

-The first step of all TIProcessing Playbooks is a recurrence step, it is possible to adjust the cadence by modifying the interval and frequency parameters.
+The first step of all IndicatorImport Playbooks is a recurrence step, it is possible to adjust the cadence by modifying the interval and frequency parameters.
 ![](Images/2023-04-18-14-52-32.png)

 If you do so however, it is critical that you also adjust the expirationDateTime parameter in the final block of that logic app to be synchronized with the recurrence timing.
 Failure to do so can result in either: